Flavor: Vanilla, Chocolate

 You can see my testing methodology outline to see where this formula came from if you’re interested.

-But all you need to know is that the formula outputs a number from 0 to 25 for all protein powders.
+But all you need to know is that the formula outputs a number from 0 to 25 for all protein powders, where a high score is better.

 We can get the data from LeanFit’s nutrition label: